13 Filesystem and Input/Output (IO)

 After you create this new BufferedWriter or BufferedReader object, you can call the writer() or reader() method of this new object, to get access to a new (and buffered) generic reader or generic writer.

 Let’s describe the process once again.
 Every time that you have a file descriptor object, you first get the generic writer or generic reader object from it, by calling the writer() or reader() methods of this file descriptor object.
 Then, you provide this generic writer or generic reader to the bufferedWriter() or bufferedReader() function, which creates a new BufferedWriter or BufferedReader object.
-Then, you call the writer() or reader() methods of this buffered writer or buffered reader object, which gives you access to a generic writer or generic reader object that is buffered.
+Then, you call the writer() or reader() methods of this buffered writer or buffered reader object, which gives you access to a generic writer or a generic reader object that is buffered.

 Take this program as an example.
-This program is essentially demonstrating the process exposed at Figure 13.1 (b).
+This program is demonstrating the process exposed at Figure 13.2.
 We are simply opening a text file that contains the Lorem ipsum text, and then, we create a buffered IO reader object at bufreader, and we use this bufreader object to read the contents of this file into a buffer object, then, we end the program by printing this buffer to stdout.

 var file = try std.fs.cwd().openFile(